googleapis/google-cloud-ruby/RELEASING.md

     ```

 1. After the Circle CI master branch build has successfully completed, confirm that [Travis CI (Mac OS X)](https://travis-ci.org/GoogleCloudPlatform/google-cloud-ruby) and [Appveyor CI (Windows)](https://ci.appveyor.com/project/GoogleCloudPlatform/google-cloud-ruby) master branch builds are also green.

-1. If your version change is greater than the [semver](http://semver.org/) patch version, then when you are done releasing all individual packages, you should follow these same instructions to release the `google-cloud` umbrella package.
-Furthermore, if your major releases included at least one dependency of the `stackdriver` umbrella package (currently those dependencies are `google-cloud-debugger`, `google-cloud-error_reporting`, `google-cloud-logging`, and `google-cloud-trace`), then you should also follow these same instructions to release the `stackdriver` umbrella package.
-It is important that the dependencies of the `google-cloud` and `stackdriver` gems remain compatible so the two can co-exist in the same bundle.

 High fives all around!